 This web site describes the history of the Esson name, its origins in Mediaeval Scotland, family lines, and some of the events and background which have influenced the lives of these families over many centuries.

 The Esson family name first appeared in Mediaeval Scotland, in the form Ayson, an anglicised version of a Celtic first name.
 The first family to have the name seems to have been favoured by Robert II.
 Following his death a power struggle arose between factions of the Royal house of Stewart and their followers.
 This led to the Raid of Angus and the bloody battle of Glasclune.
 The first Ayson documented was mentioned as one of the leaders of a band of 300 men who carried out the Raid and who fought in the battle.
 Their weapons were swords and targe against mounted, armoured knights.

 Logie Coldstone and its surrounding parishes are on Scottish Deeside, one of the most beautiful places in Britain.
-The apparently unchanging and peaceful nature of the place today conceals a lot of sometimes dramatic history.
+The apparently unchanging and peaceful nature of the place today disguises a complex and sometimes turbulent history.

 An outline of the area, significant places, and some of its history is outlined here.

 74 families were recorded at more than 30 places in this small area, in baptism records up to 1855.
 They are listed according to time and their home here.

 As for all old Scottish family names, studying the history of Essons tells us not just about family links, it also gives a unique picture of the times our ancestors lived through.

 From what was first expected to be mainly a history of farming people, stories have also emerged far in the past of doctors, clergy, professors, soldiers, masons and builders, accountants, merchants, pioneers and convicts.

 Part of the reason for recording the information gathered here, is that once learned, It would seem a shame that the vivid stories of these people should be forgotten.